convox/docs/docs/gen1/environment.md

 ---
 title: "Environment"
+description: "Gen 1 (End of Life): Managing environment variables for Gen 1 Convox applications, including local development and deployed configuration."
 ---

+# Environment

+> **This page documents Generation 1, which has reached End of Life.** Gen 1 apps use `docker-compose.yml`.
+For current documentation, see [Environment](/application/environment).

 Convox applications are configured using environment variables.
 Environment management differs depending on whether you are running your applications locally or in the cloud.
 See the sections below for details.